gravitational/careers/challenges/product/challenge-2.md

 Design and build a data warehouse for a fictional business.

-You will receive raw data about the business, build a data pipeline to process and import that data into a data warehouse, and then use that information to write a 1-page document that provides insight and suggests changes to that fictional business.
+You will receive raw data about the business and must build a data pipeline to process and import the data into a data warehouse.
+Then you'll use the data to write a 1-page document that provides insight and suggests changes to that fictional business.